mrdbourke/mac-ml-speed-test/README.md

-# Mac Machine Learning Speed Test
+# Mac Machine Learning Speed Test (work in progress)

 A collection of simple scripts focused on benchmarking the speed of various machine learning models on Apple Silicon Macs (M1, M2, M3).